bgtestlab/slack-app-test/README.md

 # slack-app-test

-Sequence Diagram of Slack App with
+Sequence Diagram of Slack App with a CI workflow
 ```mermaid
 sequenceDiagram
     autonumber